William Bredin

 He ran as candidate in the first election after Alberta became a province in 1905.
-He ran as a Liberal in Athabasca, He took the seat by acclamation.
+Running as a Liberal in Athabasca, he took the seat by acclamation.
 (He was the only MLA acclaimed in that election.)
 In office, he advocated for a railway to be built into the northeast corner of the new province.
 He also gave testimony to a select committee of the Senate of Canada in 1907 about agricultural conditions in northwest Canada, drawing on his experience living and travelling in the area, including his boat trip down the Athabasca of ten years before.
 In his testimony, he estimated that the "good land north of Edmonton, east of the Rocky Mountains" amounted to at least 100000000 acre.

 He married Anna Brown Marsh in Clarksburg, Ontario in September 1907.

 Bredin sought re-election in the 1909 election, but was defeated by fellow Liberal Jean Côté.
 He sought to return to office in the 1913 election as an independent Liberal in Peace River.
 He finished a distant third of three candidates.
-(His candidacy likely awarded the seat to the Conservative as it likely split the Liberal vote and the Conservative got the seat although he did not receive a majority of the votes.)
+(His candidacy may have secured the seat to the Conservative candidate as it likely split the Liberal vote and the Conservative got the seat although he did not receive a majority of the votes.)

 After leaving office, Bredin returned to farming and fur trading around Lesser Slave Lake.
 During the 1920s, he served as a director on the executive of the United Farmers of Alberta; in this capacity, he moved a successful resolution protesting a new pelt tax, as many northern farmers supplemented their incomes by trapping.

 William Bredin died on December 30, 1942, at the age of 80.